 2. You lose the corporate glamour.
 You may be able to call your self a 'blogger' proudly, but you won't get the same social and family status as an 'engineer' or 'teacher'.
 People would look at you with doubtful eyes when you talk about your career.

 3. You lose many opportunities to get topics to write blogs.
-When you work in office, you will see a lot of day to day problems which will give you lot of topics to write blogs on.
-Also, if you are in to IT field, you will get real world experience and real problems that people face.
+When you work in the office, you will see a lot of day to day problems which will give you a lot of topics to write blogs on.
+Also, if you are into IT field, you will get real world experience and real problems that people face.
 You will find solutions to the problems your employers time and you can blog about those solutions for your personal benefits.
-When you work full time on blogging, you will have to find solution to problems at your own time!
+When you work full time on blogging, you will have to find a solution to problems at your own time!

 7. Google could change the game plan anytime.
 Your traffic sources may completely cheat you one day and you might lose all your traffic for no fault of you.
 That could add a full stop to your revenue and your future will be nothing but dark.

 If you like to read more about how I made the first dollar from blogging, here is my first AdSense income report.